saucelabs/saucelabs-vusb-app/README.md

 - The latest version of ADB installed on your machine.
 - The latest version of Android Studio installed on your local machine (optional).

 Android can run on Linux, Windows and OSX.
-There is an installable of the vUSB GUI for each platform.

 ### iOS
 To be able to work with iOS you need to have a **Mac** and **XCODE** installed.